Iqubal00/Hotel-Reservation-System/README.md

 #### 4. Update Reservations
 Enables users to update guest name, room number, or contact number for an existing reservation.

+#### - Steps to Update a Reservation
+1. Choose Update Option
+From the main menu, enter 4 to select "Update Reservations."

+2. Enter Reservation ID
+Input the ID of the reservation you wish to modify.
+If the ID doesn't exist, an error message is displayed.

+3. Select Detail to Update
+Choose what to update from the following options:

+- 1: Guest Name
+- 2: Room Number
+- 3: Contact Number
+- 4: Return to Main Menu
+4. Provide New Value
+Enter the updated value for the selected detail.
+The system confirms the update or reports if it failed.

+5. Repeat or Exit
+After updating, you can modify another detail or return to the main menu.

 #### 5. Delete Reservations
 Allows the deletion of a reservation based on the reservation ID.